emqxarchive/emqx-docs-en/source/config.rst

     ## listener.ssl.external.rate_limit = 1024,4096

-Whether the proxy protocol V1/2 is enabled when the EMQ X cluster is deployed in HAProxy or Nginx:
+Whether the proxy protocol V1/2 is enabled when the EMQ X cluster is deployed with HAProxy or Nginx:

 .. code-block:: properties

     ## listener.ssl.external.proxy_protocol = on

-Timeout period of the proxy protocol:
+Timeout of the proxy protocol:

 .. code-block:: properties